 Your hormones are changing yet again

 I’m sure you’ve heard of the ‘baby blues’ which often occurs around 3 – 5 days after birth.
-The baby blues is thought to be a result of the hormones changing from those you’ve had throughout pregnancy to those required for breastfeeding.
+The baby blues are thought to be a result of your hormones changing from those you’ve had throughout pregnancy to those required for breastfeeding.
 However; feeling the responsibility of having a newborn to care for, not getting enough sleep and perhaps not finding the time to eat well can all compound your emotions.

 Getting out of the house in the sunshine, meeting up with family or friends and being part of a mothers group are all great ways to lift your mood.

-The baby blues is a common occurrence and considered ‘normal’ however if it persists it is best to seek advice from your health care professional.
+The baby blues are a common occurrence and considered ‘normal’ however if it persists it is best to seek advice from your health care professional.
 Seeking help is not you failing as a mother, it is you thriving, as you are doing the best thing for you and your baby.

 Your adjusting to considerably less sleep

 There’s no way to dress up sleep deprivation.
 It isn’t pleasant and it can go on for a long time.
 I used to get very frustrated when people said to me ‘sleep when the baby sleeps’ because my baby didn’t sleep.
 Well he did, but not usually for more than 20 minutes at a time during the day (better at night thankfully), so I won’t tell you to do that.

 So, what can you do?
 Ask for help.
 It is the only way.
 You do adjust, and it is surprising how well you can cope on very little sleep.
 But unless you have a great sleeper (they do exist, I even know some) then make sure you ask for help.
 Let someone take your baby out for a walk while you have a doze.